Kseniya8765/rsschool-cv/cv.md

     First of all, my goal is self development, self-study using your courses and other additional resourses.
     It is important for me to increase my skills and change work sphere in the future.
-I should say that my work is well-paid, but when I discovered for myself HTML5/CSS3/JS I understood that this is exatcly what I want to do, what I am really interested in.
+I should say that my work is well-paid, but when I discovered for myself HTML5/CSS3/JS I understood that this is exatcly what I really want to do, what I am really interested in.

     Nowadays,probably, I have no enough experience, **but** I have potencial, great desire to study, learn something new, make a profit.I will learn fast and will not let my team down.I will try to learn new things from everywhere if the company give me an opportunity to prove myself.